And if you liked this post, be sure to check out these popular posts:

 Franklin loved the water and earned a spot in the International Swimming Hall of Fame for his strokes.

 He even invented hand flippers to go faster.
 Wikimedia Commons

-Franklin was a fashion icon.
+Franklin was a fashion icon in Paris.

 When Franklin arrived as a delegate in France, he played up the rustic American look with a fur hat and plain clothes.

 The Parisians loved it and women across the country could soon be seen in fur caps and big wigs in a style dubbed "coiffure a la Franklin."Getty Images

 Although sometimes it is claimed that Franklin was actually the inventor of this musical instrument, others had previously designed objects that were similar in function and purpose.
 Even so, Franklin’s glass harmonica was quite revolutionary and unique in its design, which is why the real inventor is still a bone of contention.

 Either way, it was Franklin’s creation that became popular and remained the blueprint for all future glass harmonica designs.
 Some of the biggest composers of all time—like Beethoven, Strauss and Mozart—composed pieces for this instrument.Wikimedia Commons

 He spent his later years as a devoted abolitionist.

 Franklin owned two slaves in his life, but later realized the gross inhumanity of the practice.